NYUDataBootcamp/Book/installing-python.md

  * **Jupyter** is a browser-based interface for running **Jupyter notebooks**, which combine code, output, and documentation.

 <!--
-Once JupyterLab is sufficiently stable we could likely get away with only interacting with it (instead of Spyder and Jupyter Notebooks).
+NOTE: Once JupyterLab is sufficiently stable we could likely get away with only interacting with it (instead of Spyder and Jupyter Notebooks).
 This section (and others) will need an update once this happens.
 -->

 We will write and run Python programs in both environments.